Saucony Xodus Ultra review

 Worth the price

-At $150, the Xodus Ultra belongs with the "kings and queens of the trail running world," happily remarked a trail running athlete.
-Another backs this stating that this is one of the better-value trail shoes on the market.
+At $150, the Xodus Ultra belongs to the cream of the crop in the trail running world.
+We are happy to claim that this is one of the better-value trail shoes on the market.

 It's not too expensive.
 And you get what you pay for, given the shoe's performance, quality, and versatility.